What Are The Actors Of 'Movie 43' Saying About It?

 The star-studded cast has been fairly hush-hush about the movie, and we aren't sure if it's because of embarrassment or just because it's too good to let it out before release.

 Until now, there hasn't been much talk about it from the stars - but in an enlightening interview with the New York Post, the producers spilled some of their guts.

 “It’s hard to visualize,” says co-Producer Charlie Wessler.
 “It’s not your typical boy-meets-girl story.”
 When asked about the lack of celebrity endorsement by the Post, producer Peter Farrelly had this to say; “The studio is not hiding it.
 We knew it would have to find its audience, and believe me, it will.”

-Now that's not surprising - mind you, this is the same audience who has been attracted to the "Scary Movie" franchise (ad Nauseum) over and over and over again.
+Now that's not surprising.
+This is the same audience who has been attracted to the "Scary Movie" franchise (ad nauseum) over and over and over again.
 And there's nothing wrong with that - it's just pretending to be something unique and original, when really, it's not.

 There's no 'comedy gold' here - folks.
 All we can tell from the trailers is that there's nothing here but a bunch of disjointed comedy skits, meant to shock the audience into laughter, though that's not what producer John Penotti told the Post.

 "I just want to reinforce that the movie wasn’t an attempt to shock,”

 Which is a pretty tough truth to sell, after watching the trailer.
 (NSFW)

 If you're thinking - 'that movie could use a little more classic comedy, and a little less...stupid' so are we.
 Well, as it turns out, the Zucker Brothers (Airplane) and the creative geniuses behind South Park both declined the invitation to help produce.
 And that's a real bummer.
 Their reasoning might be manifold - the budget for the entire movie was a measly 6 million - and with so many big-box actors, the paychecks might already be spread a little thin.